Looking to develop your meditation practice? Here are 10 ways to up your zen…

 2. Have a Meditation Buddy

 - Alternatively, your meditation buddy doesn’t have to be someone you physically meditate with, it could be an accountability buddy.
-You can check in with each other daily to make sure you are both keeping it up.
+You can check in with each other regularly to make sure you are both keeping it up.

 3. Create a Dedicated Spot For Meditation